Operation Sunshine: Planning

 Operation Sunshine was planned by Leif Tronstad from his position within the exiled Norwegian Ministry of Defence in London.
-An important goal was to protect the power plant industry in Norway, and the targeted operation area was chosen such that it comprised sixty percent of the energy supplies in Eastern Norway.
+An important goal was to protect the power plant industry in Norway,f and the targeted operation area was chosen such that it comprised sixty percent of the energy supplies in Eastern Norway.
 This included power stations in the Rjukan district, Notodden, Kongsberg and Nore.

 Nine SOE agents, among them several from the heavy water sabotage team, were selected for the mission and para-dropped over Ugleflott in Øvre Telemark 5 October 1944.
 The overall leader of Operation Sunshine was Major Leif Tronstad, with assistance from Gunnar Syverstad and Norman Lind.
 Einar Skinnarland, who already was in Norway, received the agents, and also joined as wireline operator.
 Second-in command of Operation Sunshine was Jens-Anton Poulsson, also leader of the Moonlight section.
 When Tronstad was killed in March 1945, Poulsson took over as leader of Sunshine.

 The operation covered parts of Telemark and Buskerud counties, and overlapped existing Milorg districts.
 The district covered by Sunshine was separated out as Milorg district 16 (D-16), and was divided in three subsections, with the codenames Starlight, Moonlight and Lamplight.
 The SOE agents would cooperate with and develop existing Milorg groups already established in the districts.
 The groups would be supplied with weapon and provisions by air drops from allied aircraft, and provided with military instruction.